 Trump says he’ll hold Stormy Daniels, Michael Avenatti accountable for legal fees

-President Trump on Tuesday assailed adult film star Stormy Daniels’ lawyer Michael Avenatti, who is mulling a 2020 presidential run and is one of the president’s most vocal critics, after a federal judge tossed a defamation lawsuit against the president on Monday.
+President Trump on Tuesday assailed adult-film star Stormy Daniels’ lawyer Michael Avenatti, who is mulling a 2020 presidential run and is one of the president’s most vocal critics, after a federal judge tossed a defamation lawsuit against the president on Monday.

 “I just beat him in a big case. … Beat him badly.
 In fact, he has to pay me legal fees,” Trump told Fox Business’ Trish Regan.
 “I don’t think he has any money, but he and she have to pay me a lot of legal fees.
 Based on Texas law — I love Texas — based on Texas law, where the legal fees are nice and plentiful.”